 Welcome!The Wereszczynski Lab focuses on using and developing theoretical chemistry and biophysical techniques to discern the physical basis of biological phenomena.
-To do this, we perform intensive computer simulations that quantify the motions of proteins, DNA, and other biological molecules to determine how their functions are influenced by their dynamics, and how these properties are influenced by interactions with other organic an inorganic molecules that exist in the cell.
+To do this, we perform intensive computer simulations that quantify the motions of proteins, DNA, and other biological molecules to determine how their functions are influenced by their dynamics, and how these properties are influenced by interactions with other organic and inorganic molecules that exist in the cell.

 We are members of the IIT Physics Department, and the Center for Molecular Study of Condensed Soft Matter (uCoSM), which is part of the Pritzker Institute of Biomedical Science & Engineering at IIT.
-In addition, we are affiliated with the Biophysics Collaborative Access Team (BioCAT), an NIH funded X-ray facility located which is located at Argonne National Laboratory.
+In addition, we are affiliated with the Biophysics Collaborative Access Team (BioCAT), an NIH funded X-ray facility located at Argonne National Laboratory.